 The Women’s and Gender Studies Program at the University of North Texas is committed to meeting the rising demand for women’s and gender studies as an academic discipline.
 Our program offers a global perspective on the interactions of gender with culture, race, class and sexual identity.

 Studying this area prepares you for work in:

-You may also find careers in areas not directly focused on women’s issues such as journalism, politics, science and teaching.
+You may also find careers in areas not directly focused on women’s and gender issues such as journalism, politics, science and teaching.

-These historical and theoretical perspectives are supported by research conducted by more than 30 affiliated faculty members who regularly teach women’s studies courses.
+These historical and theoretical perspectives are supported by research conducted by more than 30 affiliated faculty members who regularly teach women’s and gender studies courses.

-In addition to necessary course work, you can gain insight about women’s studies by attending public forums and discussions sponsored by the program.
+In addition to necessary course work, you can gain insight about women’s and gender studies by attending public forums and discussions sponsored by the program.
 We also offer you:

-Several scholarships related to women’s and gender studies are available to help you pursue your education.
+Several scholarships related to women’s and gender studies are available to help you pursue your degree.

-You can also meet other students interested in women’s and gender studies through our student chapter of the Iota Iota Iota national honor society.
+You can also meet others interested in women’s and gender studies through our student chapter of the Iota Iota Iota national honor society.

-You’ll need to complete 18 semester hours, including 9 advanced credit hours, to satisfy requirements for the minor.
+You’ll need to complete 18 credit hours, including 9 advanced credit hours, to satisfy requirements for the minor.
 More than 60 gender-related courses are offered through a wide range of departments, including anthropology, communication studies, economics, English, history and sociology.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.